 Fishing operations should eliminate or minimize by-catch (fisheries-related mortality or injury other than the targeted catch), including by-catch of endangered, threatened, and protected species and undersized fish.

 Fishing method must allow for any undersized or unwanted catch to be released alive and unharmed.
-Although many invasive species such as Taape are marketed, kept and sold- with the exception of Roi.
+However, due to their negaive environmental impact, invasive species such as Taape are marketed, kept, and sold no matter the size,

 Fishing gear and practices should have zero or minimal impact on the seafloor and other habitats.
 This ensures there is a healthy environment with limu and coral for fish to graze on.